rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/splashpage9.png)

-After you save the changes you should see them as follow:
+After you save the changes you should see them as following, You can play around addind more stuff if you want to.
+(the following link has the hex value for the colors you can use on the .css file [color codes](https://www.quackit.com/css/css_color_codes.cfm))

 ![](/images/splashpage10.png)